 Recommended For You! – Top 10 PhD Scholarships for International Students

-Top Destinations Where You can Study for PhD at a Low Cost
+Top Destinations Where You Can Study for a PhD at a Low Cost

-Studying abroad entails so much, especially in financial needs.
-Funding can be very tasking and if you are in need of low cost destinations to study and obtain your PhD degree with low tuition fees, you can check below for some of the countries which have been highlighted here.
+Studying abroad entails so much, especially financial needs.
+Funding can be very challenging, and if you are in need of low-cost destinations to study and obtain your Ph.D. degree with low tuition fees, you can check below for some of the countries here.

-Germany: Germany is well known for its strong academic standards, high standards of living and free tuition (regardless of nationality)!
+Germany is famous for its strong academic standards, high standards of living, and free tuition (regardless of nationality)!
 As many as 43 German universities, in fact, feature among the global top 750 in the QS World University Rankings® 2019, including Technische Universität München (61st), Ludwig-Maximilians-Universität München (62nd) and Ruprecht-Karls-Universität Heidelberg (64th).
-German cities featured in the QS Best Student Cities include Berlin, home to the currywurst museum and fleet of uber-cool algorithm startups, and Munich, famous for the jolly beer festival, Oktoberfest, it hosts every year.
+German cities featured in the QS Best Student Cities include Berlin, home to the currywurst museum and fleet of uber-cool algorithm startups, and Munich, famous for the jolly beer festival, Oktoberfest, which it hosts every year.

-Sweden: The EU country with the highest percentage of renewable energy, Sweden has no less than 29 gorgeous national parks and 4,000 nature reserves.
-The progressive politics for which it is known are also reflected in its higher education system.
+The EU country with the highest percentage of renewable energy, Sweden has no less than 29 gorgeous national parks and 4,000 nature reserves.
+The progressive politics for which it is famous for also reflects in its higher education system.
 Tuition is free for all students at the doctoral level in Sweden, and there are quite a few scholarships available to cover living costs, via the Swedish Institute, for instance, or individual universities.
 Eight Swedish universities feature in the global top 350 in the QS World University Rankings, including Lund University, ranked 92nd in the world, and KTH Royal Institute of Technology at joint 104th.

 Academic Requirements for Studying PhD Programs Abroad

-Before you can be admitted to study for any PhD program abroad, there are some general requirements that you must provide.
+Before you can gain admission to study for any Ph.D. program abroad, there are some general requirements that you must provide.
 Also, depending on the university and course of study, other criteria may be needed to enable you to get your desired place in the institution.
-Below is an overview of some of the general requirements of studying a PhD program abroad.
+Below is an overview of some of the general requirements of studying a Ph.D. program abroad.

 - A First or Upper Second Class Bachelor’s degree.